jeff-winn/homebridge-automower-platform/docs/_getting_started/step-1b-configuring-client-credentials-authentication.md

     relative_url: "/getting-started/step-2-discover-mowers"
 ---

-This authentication mode will require an application key and application secret found by registering a developer account with Husqvarna Group cloud services.
+This authentication mode requires an application key and application secret found by registering a developer account with Husqvarna Group cloud services.
+This is done to ensure your username and password are not being leaked to 3rd party applications, such as this Homebridge plugin.

 1. Navigate your browser to: <a href="https://developer.husqvarnagroup.cloud">https://developer.husqvarnagroup.cloud</a>
 2. Click Signup.